BiscuitOS/Kernel/tools/demo/mmu/addressing/segment/README.md

 the granularity flag is set, a limit of 0 results in valid offsets from 0 to 4095.

+#### L (64-bit code segment) flag

+In IA-32e mode, bit 21 of the second doubleword of the segment descriptor indicates whether a code segment contains native 64-bit code.
+A value of 1 indicates instruction in this code segment are executed in 64-bit mode.
+A value of 0 indicates the instructions in this code segment are executed in compatibility mode.
+If L-bit is set, then D-bit must be cleared.
+When not in IA-32e mode or for non-code segments, bit 21 is reserved and should always by set to 0.

 ## Segment Types

 The descriptor types fall into two categories: